Skip to content

 Exercise 1: Parallel Array Transformation

-Given a std::vector<double>, use std::thread to compute the square root of each element.
+Given a std::vector<double>, use std::thread to calculate the square root of each element.
 Requirements:

-- After all threads finish, print the first 10 results for verification
+3. After all threads finish, print the first 10 results for verification.

-Hint: Watch out for the case where hardware_concurrency() might return 0, and handle the situation where the array size isn't evenly divisible by the number of threads.
+Hint: Pay attention to the case where hardware_concurrency() might return 0, and how to handle situations where the array size is not divisible by the number of threads.

-Write a program that intentionally lets a std::thread joinable destruct without calling join() or detach().
+Write a program that intentionally allows a joinable std::thread to be destroyed without calling join() or detach().
 Run the program and observe the output when std::terminate is called.
-Then wrap this code with try-catch in a main function, and see if you can "catch" this terminate—the answer is: no, std::terminate cannot be caught by a regular try-catch; it is a forced termination of the program.
+Then, wrap this code in main with a try-catch block to see if you can "catch" this terminate—the answer is: no, std::terminate cannot be caught by ordinary try-catch blocks; it is a forced termination of the program.

 Exercise 3: Thread ID Mapping

-Write a program that creates N threads (for example, four), where each thread stores its std::this_thread::get_id() into a shared std::map<std::thread::id, int> (the key is the thread ID, the value is the thread number 0-3).
-Because multiple threads writing to a map simultaneously is a data race, we'll keep it simple for now: have each thread output its result to std::cout, and the main thread records it.
-The purpose of this exercise is to get you familiar with the basic usage of std::thread::id.
+Write a program that creates N threads (for example, four), where each thread stores its own std::this_thread::get_id() into a shared std::map<std::thread::id, int> (key is the thread ID, value is the thread number 0-3).
+Since multiple threads writing to the map simultaneously is a data race, we will keep it simple for now: each thread outputs the result to std::cout, and the main thread records it.
+The purpose of this exercise is to familiarize you with the basic usage of std::thread::id.